 This post is by HealthComesFirst!!!
 Blogger.
 Stigma I have often felt that the stigma associated with bipolar illness is as big if not bigger (twice as big) than dealing with the illness itself.
 Every time there is a school shooting or a gun incident or a drug cartel development that involves an unstable person with… Continue reading Emerging Blogger Series: HealthComesFirst!!!
 Blogger.

 We're all familiar, at least to some extent, with the sex trade.
 If nothing else, you may have seen the movie Pretty Woman.
 The level of desperation in the survival sex trade, though, is galaxies away from what you see in Pretty Woman.
 The vulnerable I used to work at a community mental health team… Continue reading The Survival Sex Trade

-They may not be politically correct, but the terms psycho killers and psychotic killers get tossed around rather freely.
-Sometimes people will assume that to do horrific things people must be psychotic.
+They may not be politically correct, but terms like "psycho killers" and "psychotic killers" get tossed around rather freely.
+Sometimes people will assume that to do horrific things people must have a mental illness.
 But is that accurate?
-The notion that behaviours that make no sense must come from psychosis may originate from a few different mistaken… Continue reading Are “Psycho Killers” Psychotic?
+It's not, but that kind of misconception may originate from a few different mistaken assumptions.
+Psychosis One… Continue reading Are “Psycho Killers” Psychotic?

 I first heard of the documentary Out of Mind, Out of Sight when I saw it recommended on the Bipolar, Uninvited blog.
 It sounded interesting, so I wanted to check it out.
 NCRMD It's shot at an inpatient unit in a forensic psychiatry facility in Brockville, Canada.
 All of the patients had committed a criminal… Continue reading Out of Mind, Out of Sight: A Forensic Psychiatry Close-Up